jozef-allen/classical-game/README.md

 ```
 timer = setInterval decrementTimer, 1000
 ```
 Running ```decrementTimer``` through ```setInterval``` seemed to change the prop I was relying on into an ```undefined``` value.
-I could find some similar queries on Stack Overflow but nothing specific to Imba, so I asked if anyone on the [Imba Discord](https://discord.com/invite/mkcbkRw) knew a solution and within a couple of hours I got back some help which led me to use the below, and then my timer was working.
+I could find some similar queries on Stack Overflow but nothing specific to Imba, so I asked if anyone on the [Imba Discord](https://discord.com/invite/mkcbkRw) could advise, and within a couple of hours I got back some help which led me to use the below.
 ```
 timer = setInterval decrementTimer.bind(self), 1000
 ```